777uliahshafar/dotfiles/readme.md

 7. Mac_classic and molokai are schemes for vim.
 Mac_classic is a customized colorscheme by drewneil.
 The mac_classic.vim already copied to dotfiles.
 Use gruvbox palette by source its shellscript from dotfiles to .zshrc.

+Mac_classic uses gruvbox palette which sometimes make colors is off in a terminal.
+A fix already works however for references see: https://github.com/morhetz/gruvbox/wiki/Terminal-specific

 8. Tmux for multiplex terminal.

 - Install using homebrew by `brew install tmux`.